Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Introduction

 We unpack the \HAKM\ derived from $\GEXY$, and the remaining data, in some particular cases and compute its ground-state space, proving that in these particular cases the ground-state space is canonically independent of the triangulation $L$ of the surface.
-In all of these cases, the ground-state spaces can be derived from {Quinn's finite total homotopy TQFT} \cite[Lecture 4]{Quinn} $\mathscr{Q}_{\mathcal{B}}$ for some homotopy finite space $\mathcal{B}$.
-At this point we will not be self-contained, and use a deep result of Brown--Higgins \cite[Theorem A]{Brown_Higgins} (see also \cite{brown_hha} and the recent monograph by Brown--Higgins-Sivera \cite[\S 11.4.iii]{Brown_Higgins_Sivera}) describing the set of homotopy classes of maps $M \to \B_\mathcal{A}$, where $\mathcal{A}$ is a crossed complex and $M$ is CW-complex, in terms of homotopy classes of crossed complex maps $\Pi(M) \to \mathcal{A}$, where $\Pi(M)$ denotes the fundamental crossed complex of a CW-complex $M$ \cite{brown_hha}. {(Below note that a crossed complex homotopy between groupoid functors \cite{brown_icen} boils down to a natural transformation.)} These techniques to prove triangulation independence {have} already been applied in \cite{martins_porter07,companion}, and will be further developed in \cite{martins_porter21}.
+In all of these cases, the ground-state spaces can be derived from {Quinn's finite total homotopy TQFT} $\mathscr{Q}_{\mathcal{B}}$, for some homotopy finite space $\mathcal{B}$.
+At this point we will not be self-contained, and use a deep result of Brown--Higgins \cite[Theorem A]{Brown_Higgins} (see also \cite{brown_hha} and the recent monograph by Brown--Higgins--Sivera \cite[\S 11.4.iii]{Brown_Higgins_Sivera}), describing the set of homotopy classes of maps $M \to \B_\mathcal{A}$, where $\mathcal{A}$ is a crossed complex and $M$ is CW-complex, in terms of homotopy classes of crossed complex maps $\Pi(M) \to \mathcal{A}$, where $\Pi(M)$ denotes the fundamental crossed complex of a CW-complex $M$ \cite{brown_hha}. {(Below note that a crossed complex homotopy between groupoid functors \cite{brown_icen} boils down to a natural transformation.)} These techniques to prove triangulation independence {have} already been applied in \cite{martins_porter07,companion}, and are further developed in \cite[\S 8.2]{martins_porter21}.

-The cases of the $\GEXY$-model that we will consider, on triangulated surfaces, $(\Sigma,L)$ are: \begin{itemize} \item The $\GoXo$-case, where $E=Y=\{1\}$. {(Our data boils down to a group $G$ acting on another group $X$ by automorphisms.)} In this case we obtain a coupling between the Kitaev model for $G$ and the $|X|$-state Potts model \cite{Martin_Potts} (cf. for example \cite{FradkinShenker79}).
-The ground-state space for $(\Sigma,L)$ is given by the free vector space on the set of equivalence classes of functors $\pi_1(\Sigma,\Sigma_L^0) \to X // G$, considered up to natural transformations, where $X // G$ is the action groupoid of the action of $G$ on $X$.
+The cases of the $\GEXY$-model that we will consider, on triangulated surfaces, $(\Sigma,L)$, are: \begin{itemize} \itemsep{0em} \item The $\GoXo$-case, where $E=Y=\{1\}$. {(Our data reduces to a group $G$ acting on another group $X$ by automorphisms.)} In this case we obtain a coupling between the Kitaev model for $G$ and the $|X|$-state Potts model \cite{Martin_Potts}{\cite[\S 1.1.]{Fatimah}.} The ground-state space for $(\Sigma,L)$ is given by the free vector space on the set of equivalence classes of functors $\pi_1(\Sigma,\Sigma_L^0) \to X // G$, considered up to natural transformations, where $X // G$ is the action groupoid of the action of $G$ on $X$.
 Here $\pi_1(\Sigma,\Sigma_L^0)$ denotes the fundamental groupoid of $\Sigma$, with set of base-points being the set of vertices $v \in L^0$ in $\Sigma$.